choyingw/GAIS-Net/README.md

 # GAIS-Net

-GAIS-Net: Geometry-Aware Instance Segmentation with Disparity Maps, Wu, Cho-Ying and Hu, Xiaoyan and Happold, Michael and Xu, Qiangeng and Neumann, Ulrich, CVPR Workshop on Scalability in Autonomous Driving, 2020.
+GAIS-Net: Geometry-Aware Instance Segmentation with Disparity Maps

+Wu, Cho-Ying and Hu, Xiaoyan and Happold, Michael and Xu, Qiangeng and Neumann, Ulrich, CVPR Workshop on Scalability in Autonomous Driving, 2020.

 **Advantage:**